 2. Over-optimized anchors - Unnatural patterns trigger filters

-3. Quantity over quality - 1 good link > 100 bad links
+3. Quantity over quality - 1 good link beats 100 bad ones

-4. Ignoring relevance - Links from unrelated sites have less value
+4. Ignoring relevance - Links from unrelated sites carry less weight

 5. Link schemes - PBNs, link exchanges, etc.